Hanging signs provide huge impact and incredible visibility for your corporate branding at trade shows.

-This potentially, prevents you from starting on your booth until the sign is out of the way.
-This also affect how you schedule booth labor.
+This potentially prevents you from starting on your booth until the sign is out of the way.
+This also affects how you schedule booth labor.
 If they are there too early you’re paying them to stand around.
 Schedule them too late and you may be rushing to finish your booth.

 Packing and Labeling

-For your sign to get installed you need to have the hanging sign in a separate case or crate and properly labeled.
+For your sign to be installed you need to have the hanging sign in a separate case or crate and properly labeled.

 Many signs break down into standard molded cases for reasonable portability.
 This is great for smaller signs, typically up to 12 or 15 feet in width/depth.
 These usually require 1-3 cases.